billqian06/billqian06.github.io/_pages/about.md

 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---
-Hi, I am a second-year PhD student in the Department of Computer Science at Rice University.
+Hi, I am a third-year PhD student in the Department of Computer Science at Rice University.

 I am a member of the Human-Centered AI and Robotics Lab led by Prof. [Vaibhav Unhelkar](https://unhelkar.github.io/).
 My research focuses on leveraging multimodal information, such as language and images, to enable autonomous agents to learn task performance and collaborate more effectively with humans.